jieun-b/ffhq-realign/README.md

   ```bash
   bash install_conda.sh
   ```
   For visualization, we use our rasterizer that uses pytorch JIT Compiling Extensions.
-If there occurs a compiling error, you can install [pytorch3d](https://github.com/facebookresearch/pytorch3d/blob/master/INSTALL.md) instead and set --rasterizer_type=pytorch3d when running the demos.
+If there occurs a compiling error, you can install [pytorch3d](https://github.com/facebookresearch/pytorch3d/blob/master/INSTALL.md) instead and set --rasterizer_type=pytorch3d when running the preprocessing script.

 ## Usage